-However, the estimates of mean values of the slopes of the longitudinal outcome, the trait effects on these two slopes, and the state effect of the third decomposition method demonstrated some bias (i.e., the relative bias could achieve $10\%$, see Table S3), leading to inferior performance in relative RMSE and coverage probability.
-We then plotted the relative biases of these parameters stratified by the number of repeated measures, the sample size, the size of trait and state effects, and the residual variance of the longitudinal outcome in Figures S1-S5.
-From those figures, we noticed that such biased estimates are produced under conditions with the shorter study duration (i.e., $J=6$).
-In addition, the estimate of the state effect was more biased under the conditions with the larger trait effect or smaller state effect; the latter might be attributed to the small population value (i.e., $\kappa_{3}=0.2$).
+However, the third decomposition method demonstrated some bias in the estimates of mean values of the slopes of the longitudinal outcome (especially the slope in the later stage), the baseline effects on these two slopes, and the temporal effect (i.e., the relative bias could reach $10\%$, see Table S3), leading to unsatisfactory performance in relative RMSE and coverage probability.
+We then plotted the relative biases of these parameters stratified by the number of repeated measures, sample size, size of baseline and temporal effects, and residual variance of the longitudinal outcome in Figures S1-S5.
+From these figures, we observed that such biased estimates were produced under conditions with shorter study durations (i.e., $J=6$).
+Furthermore, the estimate of the temporal effect was more biased under conditions with larger baseline or smaller temporal effects; the latter might be attributed to the small population value (i.e., $\kappa_{3}=0.2$).

-One possible explanation for the poor performance of the third decomposition method is its large size state feature (i.e., the change-from-baseline) compared to the state features in the other two methods (i.e., the interval-specific slopes or changes).
-As stated earlier, we regress the longitudinal outcome on such state characteristics; therefore, this large state feature could squeeze the size of the state effect while inflating the estimates of coefficients related to growth factors of the longitudinal outcome, especially under conditions with a shorter study duration.
-This may also explain the more biased estimate of the mean value of the second slope of the longitudinal outcome since the state feature is even larger during the later stage.
+One possible explanation for the poor performance of the third decomposition method could be the large size of its temporal states (the change-from-baseline) compared to the temporal states in the other two methods (i.e., the interval-specific slopes or interval-specific changes).
+As mentioned earlier, we regress the longitudinal outcome on these state characteristics; thus, the larger temporal states might lead to a reduction in the size of the temporal effect while simultaneously inflating the estimates of coefficients related to the growth factors of the longitudinal outcome, especially under conditions with a shorter study duration.
+This phenomenon could also explain the increased bias in the estimation of the mean value of the second slope of the longitudinal outcome, as the temporal states are even larger during the later stage.

-Therefore, based on our simulation study, the first two decomposition methods performed satisfactorily under all examined conditions, while the third model only worked well under some mild conditions, suggesting that the third method requires careful data preprocessing and model interpretation in practice, which we will demonstrate in the Application section.
+Therefore, based on our simulation study, the first two decomposition methods performed satisfactorily under all examined conditions, while the third method only performed well under certain mild conditions.
+This suggests that the third method requires meticulous data preprocessing and model interpretation in practice, which we will demonstrate in the Application section.